boscoh/supplescroll/readme.md

-## Write Article with Embellish
+## Write Article with Markdown

-The easiest way to use supplescroll is to compile your article with the static website generator [embellish](http://boscoh.github.com/embellish).

-To write the article, use the YAML/markdown format, for example in [](#fig-markdown).
+`supplescroll` uses the `embellish` static web-site generator as the build engine.
+Following [embellish](http://boscoh.github.com/embellish), articles are written using the markdown/yaml format, for example in [](#fig-markdown).

 <div id="fig-markdown"> <code>article.md</code> - example of an article in supplescroll